readertowriter/readertowriter.github.io/_posts/2014-09-01-new-tools-happy-me.md

 ---
-layout:post
+layout: post
-title:New Tools, Happy Me
+title: New Tools, Happy Me
-category:tools
+category: tools
 ---

 At this point I have [Jekyll](www.getjekyll.com) up and running on my laptop, and I know just enough of [GitHub](www.github.com) to be dangerous, to my own repo that is.
 Now though, I'm getting greedy and I want to be able to write drafts and publish them from my iPad, and let my tired seven year old black MacBook rest most of the time.
 I have a little Bluetooth-enabled keyboard that I can use, and even rechargeable batteries ready to be used as I write for hours on end.
 (Well, that is basically impossible for scheduling reasons, but to be saved for another post.)
 Right now, I'm talking about tools.
 As Virgina Woolf wrote, you need a room of your own.
 Oh and a 500 pounds annuity, but somehow that practical bit is not as popular.
 Me, I'm a fan of both, and can see why they are both quite necessary.
 I would add a babysitter or publuc schooling as well..
 But again, another post.